LandRegistry/hmlr-design-system-legacy/hmlr_design_system/custom_extensions/wtforms_helpers/README.md

 [Flask-WTF](https://flask-wtf.readthedocs.io/) is used for building HTML forms, making things like form validation and rendering of errors much easier than having to build this yourself.
 The [Flask-WTF documentation](https://flask-wtf.readthedocs.io/) covers the standard use cases and you should refer to this.

-In addition to the standard use case however, design-system includes custom widgets that can be used to render Flask-WTF forms in the GOV.​UK style.
+In addition to the standard use case however, hmlr-design-system includes custom widgets that can be used to render Flask-WTF forms in the GOV.​UK style.
 These widgets automatically render error messages in the appropriate places as well as showing an error summary at the top of the page in a fully GOV.​UK compliant manner.

 ## Defining a GOV.​UK style form